-What does Google’s recent update mean for your search engine marketing?
-This article will cover how your search engine marketing should be account for BERT.
+What does Google’s recent update mean for your SEM (search engine marketing)?
+This article will cover how your SEM should be accounted for BERT.
 That is, Google’s recent update to improve natural language processing.

-Practises associated with search engine marketing have been at the forefront of digital marketing for some time.
+Practices associated with SEM have been at the forefront of digital marketing for some time.
 As we enter a new decade, Google algorithm updates are pushing us towards a new age of even more insightful and informative content.
-This encourages us marketers to level up our search engine marketing.
+This encourages us marketers to level up our SEM.
 Ensuring all content is search engine optimized (aka top notch SEO) and is easily matched to the needs and preferences of searchers.

 The one question we’re constantly asking is: what can I do to improve my website’s search ranking?
 The answer lies within the contents and structure of the site.
 What hints does the most recent update give us about achieving a higher Google ranking?
 Long-tail keywords and a better understanding of what your potential customers want.

-Long-tail keywords are more critical than ever in creating quality content for search engine marketing.
+Long-tail keywords are more critical than ever in creating quality content for SEM.
 And quality content is going to be more critical than ever in improving rankings in 2020 and beyond.

 But before we get into BERT optimization, let’s have a quick rundown of what’s changed with the latest Google update.

 BERT stands for Bidirectional Encoder Representations from Transformers and is an update to Google’s natural language processing.

 It’s the most significant Google update since RankBrain, affecting around 10% of all search queries.

 At its base level, the BERT update is focused on improving how Google interprets the intent behind a search query.

 Rather than interpreting a search query word by word, Google can now look at the entire search query to determine which results provide the best answer to the intent behind the user’s search.